MatthewRamos1/ios-unit-1-review-lab/README.md

 let edgar = Giant(name: "Edgar", weight: 520.0, homePlanet: "Earth")
 let jason = edgar
 jason.name = "Jason"

 ```
+Answer: Both will be valued as "Jason".
+The subclasses derived from each other are reference type, so changing one affects the other.
+When jason is changed so is edgar.

 ## Question 7